Dieterbe/anthracite/README.md

 All options mentioned above (except `plugins`) can be specified by plugins, i.e. you can have plugins that promote certain tags, change the schema in a certain way, make certain fields mandatory, etc.

-Anthracite comes with 2 plugins that we use at Vimeo, and that serve as expmales for you:
+Anthracite comes with 2 plugins that we use at Vimeo, and that serve as examples for you:

 * vimeo_analytics : tabular and csv outputs for events relevant to our analytics team.
 * vimeo_add_forms : specialized forms with different schema's for different teams, and handlers